justanhduc/task-spooler/README.md

   TS_SLOTS   amount of jobs which can run at once, read on server start.
   TMPDIR     directory where to place the output files and the default socket.
 Long option actions:
-  --getenv   <var>                get the value of the specified environment variable.
+  --getenv   <var>                get the value of the specified variable in server environment.
-  --setenv   <var>                set the specified flag to environment.
+  --setenv   <var>                set the specified flag to server environment.
+  --unsetenv   <var>              remove the specified flag from server environment.
   --set_gpu_wait   <sec>          set time to wait before running the next GPU job (30 seconds by default).
   --get_gpu_wait                  get time to wait before running the next GPU job.
   --get_label      || -a [id]     show the job label.
 Of the last added, if not specified.